iceyang/iocfy-ts/README.md

 compile and run.

-iocfy can print the debug info, to enable it, set envrionment `DEBUG` with value `iocfy`,
+If you want to see the debug info, set environment `DEBUG` to `iocfy`,
 eg:

 ```